Pál Schmitt: International Olympic Committee (IOC)

-Schmitt entered the IOC in 1983, where he was Vice-Chairman of the IOC Athletes' Commission until 1988.
+Schmitt became an official of the IOC in 1983 when he became Vice-Chairman of the IOC Athletes' Commission until 1988.
 He was also member of the Study for the Preparation of the Olympic Games Commission from 1985 to 1991, the Coordination for the 1992 Winter Olympics Commission from 1989 to 1992, the Coordination for the 1994 Winter Olympics Commission from 1989 to 1994.
 He was member of the Eligibility Commission from 1989 to 1992, the Olympic Movement Commission from 1993 to 1999, the Olympic Collectors Commission from 1994 to 1995, the Council of the Olympic Order Commission from 1995 to 1999, as well as a member of the "IOC 2000" (Executive Committee) in 1999.
 Schmitt was also a member of the International Relations Commission from 2005 to 2013, a Delegate Member for Protocol from 1999 to 2010, and part of the Public Affairs and Social Development through Sport Commission starting in 2015.
 From 1991 to 1999 he was Member of the Executive Board, then from 1995 to 2013 he was Chairman of the Sport and Environment Commission, as well as being Vice-President of the IOC from 1995 to 1999.

 After his resignation as President of Hungary in 2012, Schmitt was removed of his position as Chief of Protocol by the IOC but remained a member.

 In 2017, he was present at various events for the IOC, including meeting with the IOC President, Thomas Bach, while he was attending the FINA World Championships in Budapest.
 During the event, Schmitt stated in an interview that he was once again going to run for an IOC Executive Board membership.
-Being 75 years of age at the time, and also the fourth longest serving IOC member at the time, and also having abandoned the Budapest 2024 Olympic bid the year before.
+At that time, he was 75 years of age at the time, and also the fourth longest serving IOC member at the time.
 In September 2017, the IOC elected 8 new members, as well as a new Vice-President and three members of the Executive board.
 As well as re-electing 16 members that were at the end of their 8-year bloc, including Pál Schmitt who had run for one of the two vacancies in the IOC Executive Board.

 In May 2018, Schmitt met once again with IOC President Bach for meetings while he was visiting the IOC headquarters in Lausanne for the farewell visit from IOC Member Alexander Zhukov.
 He also accompanied President Bach to the World Wrestling Championships held in Budapest in October 2018.

+In 2023, he became an honorary member (instead of a regular member) of the IOC.